 Matteo G. A. Paris is a prominent physicist and full professor at the University of Milano (Università degli Studi di Milano) in Italy.
 He specializes in quantum information and quantum optics within the university's department of physics, where he founded and (http://sites.unimi.it/aqm), composed by about fifteen persons.
 His academic focus lies in theoretical physics, particularly in the area of matter models, mathematical methods, and applications.
 Professor Paris completed his Ph.D. in physics at the University of Pavia, and then was a post-doc in the group "Nichtklassiche Strahlung" of the Max- Planck-Society (Berlin).
 Before joining UniMi in 2004, he was research fellow of the University of Pavia and research associate of the National Institute for the Physics of Matter (INFM).
 He is a theoretician working in close collaborations with experimentalists on quantum information & technology, quantum optics, open quantum systems and foundations of quantum mechanics.
 In these fields he is author of 350+ publications on international journals, which received 21000+ citations, with about 70 invited talks and seminars; his H-index is currently 71 (Google schoolar).
 His main contributions are in the fields of quantum estimation of states and operations, generation and application of quantum correlations, quantum information processing, quantum walks and algorithms, open quantum systems, quantum metrology and high-precision measurements.
 In the recent years, he is mostly working in quantum sensing and metrology, continuous variable quantum technology, and quantum walks.
 He is also active in seeking for novel degrees of freedom for quantum technology, and to improve metrological protocols in the search of new physics.

-Ahmed Younes is Professor of Computer Science (Quantum Computing) at Alexandria University, where he founded and leads the Alexandria Quantum Computing Group and manages the Center of Excellence for Quantum Computers.
+Dr. Ahmed Younes is Professor of Quantum Computer Science at Alexandria University and Alamein International University, where he founded and leads the Alexandria Quantum Computing Group and manages the Center of Excellence for Quantum Computers.
 He serves as Egypt's representative for World Quantum Day and the Arab States' representative on the UNESCO-endorsed IYQ2025 Steering Committee.
-He obtained his PhD from the University of Birmingham in 2004, where he introduced the 'Partial Diffusion Operator' technique in quantum search algorithms and made contributions to Quantum Boolean circuits, with research spanning quantum algorithms, cryptography, and reversible circuits.
+He obtained his PhD from the University of Birmingham in 2004, where he introduced the 'Partial Diffusion Operator' technique in quantum search algorithms and amplitude amplifications techniques, and made contributions to synthesis and optimization of quantum circuits, with research spanning quantum algorithms, cryptography, and reversible circuits.

 Prof. Marco Genovese In the last 25 years, he grew up a group addressing the development of new measurement methods and techniques exploiting the peculiar properties of quantum states, which is now recognised at the world level and is one of the most important in European Union.
 In particular, his group gave fundamental contributions to the birth of quantum metrology & sensing discipline, to the foundations of quantum mechanics and to the creation of a metrology for quantum technologies